Modify a cross-site network

 • Bandwidth quotas and limits

 • Increasing bandwidth usage between two metros by updating an existing wire group or adding a new wire group requires that you have enough bandwidth quota between the two metros.
-You can't add bandwidth if doing so exceeds your quota for the Wire groups unmetered bandwidth per Cloud Interconnect location pair.
+You can't add bandwidth if doing so exceeds your quota for the Wire groups unmetered bandwidth per Cloud Interconnect metro pair.

 • The bandwidth that you specify when updating or adding a wire group must not exceed the limit for the Maximum bandwidth per wire.